django-cms/django-cms/docs/how_to/custom_plugins.rst

   plugin with.

-In addition to those attributes, you can also define a :meth:`render` method on your subclasses.
+In addition to those attributes, you can also define a :meth:`render` method on your sub-classes.
 It is specifically this :ref:`render` method that is the **view** for your plugin.